 Social Commentary • Live Feeds

 Temporality is an essential element that Karin explores.
 She reveals the psychogeography of a location by watching the movement of people within the frame.
-Karin seeks to expose the sublime in everyday activities of the flaneur.
+Karin seeks to expose the sublime in the everyday activities of the flaneur.

 Revealing the Carnivalesque